ospalh/anki-addons/pages/Download audio.md

 * Automatically edit the information before the request is sent.
 I use what i call “electric” cards for Japanese verbs, where the different forms are formed automatically.
-That means that the whole word doesn’t actually appear on the card.
+That means that the whole word doesn’t actually appear in the note.
 While it is no big problem to complete the word in the “Manual audio” dialog, the add-on could automatically add the 「る」 for 一段動詞.
 This will most likely not by implemented any time soon.